folutade/KnowThatYouAnointed/content/posts/kendrick-lamar-purple-hearts.md

 * By saying “we need an intermission”, Ghostface seems playing the role of a metaphorical commentator who sees that the game has become chaotic and out of control or a metaphorical coach who sees that his team has lost all momentum and composure and needs an intermission to calm down, refocus, listen to the coach’s instruction and make several strategic adjustments.

-* It is also notable that years after the release of Mr. Morale & the Big Steppers, Kendrick would go on to perform as the headline musical act during the halftime intermission of the 2025 National Football League Superbowl game.
+* It is also notable that years after the release of *Mr. Morale & the Big Steppers*, Kendrick would go on to perform as the headline musical act during the halftime intermission of the 2025 National Football League Superbowl game.
 Moreover, Kendrick’s entire performance was built around the concept of Kendrick’s life being a game.

 * This concept of Kendrick’s life being a game was established in the promotional advertising spots which encouraged audiences to “Catch Kendrick Lamar at the top of his game in the Apple Music Super Bowl LIX Halftime Show.”